2014 Northern Mariana Islands general election

+Incumbent Republican governor Eloy Inos was re-elected, facing two independent challengers and one Democratic challenger.
+The next lieutenant governor was elected on the same ticket, with incumbent Jude Hofschneider not running for re-election.
+As no candidate got a majority, a runoff was held on 21 November 2014.
+This election was the first time since 2001 that the Covenant Party, which dissolved in 2013, was not on the ballot.
+It also marked the first time since 1999 that only two political parties would compete in the elections, marking a return to a two-party system similar to that of the United States rather than the multi-party system, which began back in 1999 when the now dissolved Reform Party was first formed and went on to win a stunning victory by managing to elect Senator Ramon Deleon Guerrero to the senate, that had defined the CNMI for nearly 15 years.
+The Democratic Party would not win a single seat in the legislature until 2020 and would not compete for the governorship until 2022.
+This election was the third time in a row that candidate Heinz Hofschneider finished second in the gubernatorial elections.
+As of 2025, this was the last time he contested for the gubernatorial elections.

 Background

 The previous election was held in 2009 for a 5-year term, in order to move all elections to even years.
 Covenant Party candidate Benigno Repeki Fitial was re-elected; his running mate Eloy Inos was elected to his first full term as lieutenant governor.
 Fitial resigned as governor in February 2013 in the face of impeachment hearings.
 Inos thus became governor.
 In September 2013, he took steps to merge the Covenant Party with the territorial Republican Party, and ran for re-election as a Republican.

+Electoral system

+The Northern Mariana Islands Senate is the upper house of the Northern Mariana Islands Commonwealth Legislature, consisting of nine senators representing three senatorial districts (Saipan & the Northern Islands, Tinian & Aguijan, and Rota), each a multi-member district with three senators.
+Each district had two seats open for the 2014 elections.
+The third district also hosted a special election for one seat.

+The Northern Mariana Islands House of Representatives is the lower house of the Northern Mariana Islands Commonwealth Legislature.
+The house has seven districts and five of the seven are Multi-member district.

+Candidates

 Gubernatorial election

 Eloy Inos, the incumbent republican governor was re-elected.
 He was challenged by the speaker of the house and 2009 candidate, Heinz Sablan Hofschneider, former governor Juan Babauta (both running as independents), and democratic candidate Edward Masga Deleon Guerrero, former ports authority executive director.